dhthwy/r/README.md

 Sure there was eventual convergence alright.
 Converged into assholes, for real real.

 You will love this.
-You most def a horse. https://bestgore.fun/w/4aed513f-4775-4912-b003-250f5d30332d "
+You most def a horse. https://bestgore.fun/w/4aed513f-4775-4912-b003-250f5d30332d

+Just like that guy, I got dead by being fucked big up the ass.
+"

 "So very interesting that many moons ago they wrote in plural but they actually operate as a singularity.